hmrc/income-tax-mtd-changelog/README.md

 #### Updated mtd-identifier-lookup mapping

-The following change is now available in Sandbox and Production for:
+The following change is now available in Sandbox and Production for all versions of:

 - Individuals Pensions Income
-- Other Deductions
-- Business Income Source Summary
-- Self Assessment Individual Details
-- Self Employment Business
+- Business Details
 - CIS Deductions
 - Individual Calculations
 - Individual Losses